Contractors IR35 HMRC Worst Nightmare

 If they failed they had to get themselves an umbrella company.

-From what we hear the majority of contractors failed the test.
+From what we hear about half of contractors have failed the test or have indeterminable results.

 HMRC Want Employment Status Test Results